elastisys/compliantkubernetes/docs/user-guide/network-model.md

 Let’s Encrypt is a certificate authority that provides free SSL/TLS certificates via an automated process.
 Their certificates are accepted by most of today’s browsers.

-On Compliant Kubernetes, we provide a cert-manager setup which you can use to create, sign, install and renew certificates for your domains/apps running in CK8S.
+On Welkin, we provide a cert-manager setup which you can use to create, sign, install and renew certificates for your domains/apps running in CK8S.

 ### Issuing a Certificate